Konubinix' opinionated web of thoughts

 Code blocks are not repeated in the export

-A direct consequence of the reading flow principle: a code block appears in the export only when the prose talks about it.
+A direct consequence of the reader’s-flow principle: a code block appears in the export only when the prose talks about it.
 Re-showing a block that the reader has already seen, just because the next block depends on it, adds nothing to the reading and becomes noise.
 The dependency is resolved at tangle time, invisibly to the reader.
 Repetition is only justified when seeing the surrounding code genuinely helps the reading.

 Prose states the what, the how, and the why